©Istock

 Discover submarine wildlife just opposite Marseille

-At the Frioul islands, Le Grand Congloué is well-known among diving enthusiasts.
+To the east of Le Riou, Le Grand Congloué is well-known among diving enthusiasts.
 This small rocky islet, an actual marine reserve, is home to a large variety of species that you can discover during a dive with a seasoned guide.
-A few kilometres away as the crow flies you’ll find the Riou Islands, an archipelago which is in the Calanques National Park You can reach its caves, known as Les Impériaux (the Imperials) by boat from Marseille.
+Just next door, at the southern end of the Pointe de Caramassaigne on L’île du Riou, the 3 ilots des Impériaux, which can be reached by boat from Marseille, are filled with lovely surprises.
 As diving is locally a very popular sport, there are a number of diving clubs around Marseille.
 And there’s something for all levels, from beginners’ lessons to sea outings for seasoned divers, so let yourself be tempted!

 Try your hand at being an explorer in the Mediterranean near Antibes

 Several popular diving sites in the bay of Golfe Juan promise some outstanding discoveries.
 From Cap d’Antibes to the îles de Lérins and the wrecks of ships, you’ll be amazed… flippers and all!
 Diving conditions are generally good and offer clear visibility to observe the abundant marine life.
-Admire La Fourmigue which is like a little Atlantis.
+A few metres from the La Fourmigue lighthouse, there is a sort of little Atlantis.
 In other words, a legendary city engulfed by the water of the Atlantic Ocean according to Greek mythology.
+It’s really an old cinema set which was drowned!
 Corals, starfish, and sponges all populate this site which is famed for its strong currents and depths.
-It has been nicknamed “Dante’s Inferno” due to a difficult technical dive to a depth of 40 metres and therefore reserved for experienced divers.
+Just by La Fourmigue there’s a site which has been nicknamed “Dante’s Inferno” because it’s a difficult technical dive of up to 40 metres and therefore reserved for seasoned divers.

 Back to the past in diving mode in Cavalaire